 You see cyber breaches in the news quite frequently today, and we know all organizations are at increased risk of cyber attacks.
 The US President has even stepped in to bolster the US cyber threat response.
-However, according to a CyberScout survey, 69% of respondents small-to-medium sized businesses did not have cyber insurance.
+However, most small-to-medium sized businesses do not have cyber insurance and don’t think they need it.

 But what is cyber insurance, and why do you need it?
 NetGain sat down with Bill Dotson, a cyber insurance expert, to learn more.
 Bill is a virtual CIO and IT advisor at Rocker, a consulting firm helping organizations mitigate their technology risk and prepare to purchase cyber insurance from existing insurance providers.
 Bill has been in the technology industry since his early twenties, and has founded and sold multiple tech companies before starting Rocker with his business partner.